apitoolkit/apitoolkit-dotnet/README.md

 ## Contributing and Help

-To contribute to the development of this SDK or request help from the community and our team, kindly:
+To contribute to the development of this SDK or request help from the community and our team, kindly do any of the following:
 - Read our [Contributors Guide](https://github.com/apitoolkit/.github/blob/main/CONTRIBUTING.md).
 - Join our community [Discord Server](https://discord.gg/dEB6EjQnKB).
 - Create a [new issue](https://github.com/apitoolkit/apitoolkit-dotnet/issues/new/choose) in this repository.